a9gent/mindfs/README.md

 - **Local mode**: Accessible in the browser on the local machine immediately after startup — no account or configuration needed.
 - **Relay remote mode**: Access your local instance from anywhere on the public internet without opening firewall ports, via an encrypted tunnel through [a9gent.com](https://a9gent.com).
 Click the bind button in the local UI to activate.
 - **Private channel**: Use a private network (e.g. Tailscale) and access directly via `ip:port`.
+- **End-to-end encryption**: Sessions and files can be protected with end-to-end encryption.

 ### Plugin System